Vaccination for expecting mums and new parents

 Access to this vaccine requires an adult to hold a Medicare card.

-From February 2025, pregnant women from 28 to 36 weeks of pregnancy can access a single dose of RSV maternal vaccine** under the National Immunisation Program (NIP).
+Pregnant people from 28 to 36 weeks of pregnancy can access a single dose of RSV maternal vaccine** under the National Immunisation Program (NIP).

 The RSV vaccine protects the newborn baby from severe RSV in the first 6 months of life through the passing of antibodies from the mother to the foetus during pregnancy.

-A small administrative fee will be applied.
+A small service fee will be applied.

 More information is available at Better Health Channel.